|

 Lets put aside the wonderment of automation for a moment and look at this process for what it is.

-Any anonymous person located anywhere can enter any credit card they like directly into your online payment processing system and this will be attempted to be transacted into your merchant account without you knowing.
-Your own private merchant account facility at your bank is therefore open to the entire population of the internet and will receive and attempt to transact any data your credit card processing system communicates to it.
-This is what 'live' and automated online credit card processing is all about.
+Any anonymous person located anywhere in the world can enter any credit card they like directly into your real time payment gateway and thus into your merchant account without you knowing.
+Your own private merchant account facility at your bank is therefore open to the entire population of the internet and will receive and attempt to transact any data your 'real time' gateway communicates to it.

-It should be no surprise to learn that this is the exact method by which almost the entirety of online credit card fraud is perpetrated in the world today.
+It is no surprise that this is the exact process by which almost the entirety of online credit card fraud is perpetrated in the world today, over 2 billion dollars worth per year.

-If the transaction turns out to be fraudulent some time later, then it is the business owner who invariably has to pay for the loss - a hugely unfair situation played out tens of thousands of times every single day around the world and the indisputable number one reason why accepting credit cards online is considered the highest risk transaction type of all.
-Derservedly so.
+Without any form of control the online business owner is totally at the mercy of the system and it is the business owner who invariably has to pay for the loss - a highly undesirable event played out tens of thousands of times every single day around the world, and the indisputable number one reasons why accepting credit cards online is considered the highest risk transaction type of all.

-THE SOLUTION: Engineer a payment gateway that removes the card processing process away from the internet and removes the merchant account facility from having to be sitting open and accessible to all on the open internet.
+THE SOLUTION: Engineer a payment gateway that does not require private merchant accounts to be sitting open and accessible to the entire population on the open internet.

-With e-Path the business owner becomes the one who is in control over their own merchant account facility.
-Nothing is transacted into the merchant account unless the bank approved merchant facility owner, themselves, perform it.
+With e-Path the business owner becomes the one who is in control over their own merchant account.
+Nothing is transacted into the merchant account unless the bank approved merchant account owner, themselves, perform it.
+And to be frank we don't know of one single business owner who does not want to be in control over what goes in to and comes out of their own bank account.

 It has long been recognised that when potential fraud victims are themselves put in control of preventing themselves from falling victim to credit card fraud in the first place, the result is perhaps the most powerful and effective fraud prevention system available today.